robtweed/node-mdbm/README.md

        npm install node-mdbm

-##  Mumps?
+##  GT.M and Cach&#233; Globals?

-Mumps is a little-known, but extremely versatile, high-performance NoSQL database technology.
-It stores data in sparse hierarchical array-like structures known as "globals".
-These are extremely flexible: unlike other NoSQL databases that are designed with one particular storage model in mind, the Mumps database is more like a "Swiss Army Knife of databases".
-You can use a Mumps database to store simple key/value pairs, tabular data (cf BigTable, SimpleDB, Cassandra), documents (cf CouchDB, MongoDB) or more complex data such as graphs or DOMs.
-Mumps databases use sophisticated mechanisms for automatically ensuring that the data you require most frequently is cached in memory: you get in-memory key/value store performance with the security and integrity of an on-disk database.
+GT.M and Cach&#233; are relatively little-known, but extremely versatile, high-performance NoSQL databases.
+They both store data in sparse hierarchical array-like structures known as "Globals".
+These are extremely flexible: unlike other NoSQL databases that are designed with one particular storage model in mind, Global-based databases are more like a "Swiss Army Knife of databases".
+You can use Globals to store simple key/value pairs, tabular data (cf BigTable, SimpleDB, Cassandra), documents (cf CouchDB, MongoDB) or more complex data such as graphs or DOMs.
+GT.M and Cach&#233; use sophisticated mechanisms for automatically ensuring that the data you require most frequently is cached in memory: you get in-memory key/value store performance with the security and integrity of an on-disk database.

-GT.M is one such implementation of the Mumps database that is available as a Free Open Source version.
-For more information on GT.M, see [http://fisglobal.com/Products/TechnologyPlatforms/GTM/index.htm](http://fisglobal.com/Products/TechnologyPlatforms/GTM/index.htm)
+For more background on Globals, you should read [http://www.mgateway.com/docs/universalNoSQL.pdf](http://www.mgateway.com/docs/universalNoSQL.pdf)

-I've developed *node-mbdm* to make it possible for the growing Node.js community to benefit from this great database technology.
-The combination of Node.js and Mumps is truly remarkable, and I'm hoping node-mdm will result in Mumps becoming much better known.
+GT.M is a particularly attractive option as it is available as a Free Open Source version.

-OK, enough of the hyperbole! :-)
+I've developed *node-mbdm* to make it possible for the growing Node.js community to benefit from the great flexibility and performance that these Global-based databases provide.
+The combination of Node.js and Globals is truly remarkable, and I'm hoping node-mdm will result in them becoming much better known for NoSQL database storage.

-##  Installing the Mumps back-end System
+##  Installing the Global-based back-end System

-In order to use *node-mdbm* you'll need to have a Linux system with GT.M installed and also:
+In order to use *node-mdbm* you'll need to have a have a Cach&#233; system or a Linux system with GT.M installed.
+You'll also need to install the following on the GT.M or Cach&#233; system:

 - M/DB (latest version from the repository: *robtweed/mdb*)
 - M/DB:Mumps (latest version from the repository: *robtweed/mdb*)
 - EWD (latest version from the respository: *robtweed/EWD*)
 - Apache and our *m_apache* gateway.

-Note: *node-mdbm* also works with the Cach&#233; database.
-See instructions at the end of this README file.
+I've provided specific instructions for Cach&#233; at the end of this README file.
+If you'd prefer to use the Free Open Source GT.M database, read on:

-Don't worry if you're new to Mumps and don't know what these components are or how to install them.
-The easiest way to get a Mumps back-end system going is to use Mike Clayton's M/DB installer for Ubuntu Linux which will create you a fully-working environment within a few minutes.
-You'll then just need to update M/DB, M/DB:Mumps and EWD and you'll have a Mumps server that's ready for use with Node.js and node-mdbm.
+The easiest way to get a GT.M system going is to use Mike Clayton's *M/DB installer* for Ubuntu Linux which will create you a fully-working environment within a few minutes.
+You'll then just need to update M/DB, M/DB:Mumps and EWD and you'll have a GT.M database server that's ready for use with Node.js and node-mdbm.
 Node.js and node-mdm can reside on the same server as GT.M or on a different server.

 The instructions below assume you'll be installing Node.js and node-mdbm on the same server.

 You can apply Mike's installer to a Ubuntu Linux system running on your own hardware, or running as a virtual machine.
 However, I find Amazon EC2 servers to be ideal for trying this kind of stuff out.
+I've tested it with both Ubuntu 10.4 and 10.10.

 So, for example, to create an M/DB Appliance using Amazon EC2: